Innovation comes to Alzheimer disease.

 The Hospital Clínico San Carlos leads a clinical trial to validate CareMiBrain with the focus on its commercialization in Europe at the end of this year.
 The clinical trial has two phases; the first one is done in exclusive in this public hospital of Madrid and is a descriptive, prospective and observational pilot study to compare and validate the image quality of the new PET in comparison to conventional WB-PET in 40 patients.
 For this task, two Nuclear Medicine physicians will compare and analyze separately, and without clinical information or previous diagnosis the results of the images provided by the conventional WB-PET and the dedicated brain PET.

 Once this phase is validated and with CE mark for its comercial use, a new multicentric international study will start and will be lead by the Hospital Clínico San Carlos with 100 patients.
-Three others worldwide known hospital from Europe and United States as Tübingen Hospital in Germany, Massachussets General Hospital, in Boston; and Northern California PET Imaging Center, in Sacramento, will participate to reach a total of 310 patients.
+Three others worldwide known hospital from Europe and United States as Tübingen Hospital in Germany, Massachussets General Hospital, in Boston; and Hospital Universitario La Fe in Valencia, will participate to reach a total of 310 patients.
 This clinical trial has received foundings from the European Union Horizon 2020 research and innovation program.

 Very high resolution.